Classic and advanced policies

 Other bind points.

-The availability of additional bind points depends on type of policy (classic or default syntax), and specifics of the relevant Citrix ADC feature.
-For example, classic policies that you configure for the Citrix Gateway have user and group bind points.
+The availability of additional bind points depends on type of policy (classic or default syntax), and specifics of the relevant NetScaler feature.
+For example, policies that you configure for the NetScaler Gateway have user and group bind points.

 For additional information about default syntax policy bindings, see “Bind policies that use the default syntax” and Configure a policy bank for a virtual server.
 For additional information about classic policy bindings, see “Configure a classic policy.”